Computational-Mechanics-Material-Models/knowledge-base/chrono-mechanics/wsl.md

 :warning: Double check that no new code was pushed to `cbl_dev` and `ldpm_dev` since you began that proces :warning:

-Push the rebased branches:
+Force push the rebased branches:
  * `git checkout cbl_dev` followed by `git push --force-with-lease`
  * `git checkout ldpm_dev` followed by `git push --force-with-lease`

 ### Pulling updates from ProjectChrono/chrono

+The original ProjectChrono/chrono developments must be periodically integrated into chrono-mechanics.

+Set the ProjectChrono/chrono repository as a remote: `git remote add upstream git@github.com:projectchrono/chrono.git` (this should only be done once)

+ * go to your `main` branch on `chrono-mechanics`: `git checkout main`
+ * pull the lastest ProjectChrono/chrono updates: `git pull`
+ * push the changes to `chrono-mechanics`: `git push`

+Once this is done, the sub-tree made up of the `base_dev`, `cbl_dev` and `ldpm_dev` branches must be rebased onto the newly pulled, latest `main` commit:

 TODO

-develop your features and `git push` your updates after pulling the lates
-### Getting the latest updates from